TheSkyentist/GELATO/README.md

 * The parameters file, a JSON file, the format of which is described below.
 An example JSON file is also provided.
 * The spectrum or spectra.
 The log10 of the wavelength in Angstroms of the spectrum must be provided along with the flux in Flam units.
 The inverse variance of the fluxes, in corresponding units, must also be provided.
 * The redshift of each spectrum.
 The redshift of the object must be passed to construct the spectrum object.
 While the redshift is a fitted parameter, the provided value must be correct to at least 1 part in 200, preferable 1 part in 1000.
 A basic estimate from the apparent position of any identified emission line should suffice.
-* If running on a list of spectra, GELATO takes in a comma delimited file, where each object occupies a different line.
+* If running on a list of spectra, GELATO takes either...
+  * a comma delimited file (ending in .csv) where each object occupies a different line.
 The first item in each line is the path to the spectrum.
 The second is the redshift of the spectrum.
+  * a FITS table (ending in .fits) where each object occupies a different entry in the table.
+The table must have the column "Path" for the path to the object, and "z" containing the redshift of the object.
 * (If plotting) the matplotlibrc file in your working directory, especially if you are running on multiple threads, in which case the non-interactive backend must be specified.

 Currently, the best way to run GELATO is using the wrapper scripts in the in the Convenience subdirectory.
 The scripts are executable and can be called directly.
 Ensure that you are in the GELATO conda environment before running any of the scripts.
 These scripts can be copied to your working directory.